 This type of shoe covers a range of styles including the penny and tassel loafer.
 The slip on has American heritage and is synonymous with the preppy ‘Ivy League’ look and Michael Jackson’s Moonwalk.
 George Henry Bass, maker of the original penny loafer, founded G.H Bass & Co. in Maine in the United States in 1876.
 His famous ‘Weejuns’ are still the most notable style today and were based on the Norwegian farm shoe.

 Going with the preppy vibe, loafers and chinos are a classic combination.
-If it feels too stuffy, it’s acceptable to wear loafers with and without socks – here’s an opportunity to experiment with different prints, patterns, colours – with a rolled-up cuff.
+If it feels too stuffy, it’s acceptable to wear loafers with and without socks – here’s an opportunity to experiment with different prints, patterns, colors – with a rolled-up cuff.
 It’s an easy, versatile shoe, hence its adoption by everyone from bankers to outdoor sports enthusiasts to punks and Ivy League frat boys.
-Today, under Alessandro Michele, Gucci’s horsebit loafer has regained the top spot as the most desirable slip on.
+Today, under Alessandro Michele,

 Northampton is the capital of the British shoe industry and much of its centuries old success is down to outfitting British armies and workers.
-Infantry needed boots on a mass scale, as did the thousands of workers toiling in factories during the industrial revolution.
 Most British shoe brands originate from this English county – the village of Wollaston, for example, is the original home of Dr Marten’s.

 The oldest type of shoe on this block, the espadrille has been knocking around Europe since the 14th century.
-The term espadrille is French, but the origins come from esparto, the Greek name for a tough type of Mediterranean grass used to make rope, rugs, baskets and the plaited soles of this type of shoe.
 It’s a common form of footwear that can be picked up inexpensively from markets around Southern Europe, but pricier, designer versions abound too.

 Sturdier and more versatile than flip flops, espadrilles are fairly comfortable for short distances and suitable for sandy shores and beyond.
 Which means you can wear them from beach to bar and then take in the sights of the old town.
 The canvas uppers are breathable and cover the front of the foot – a bonus if you forgot to tidy your nails.
 Espadrilles go well with linen, beach wear, shorts, chinos, light jeans and can even go with a summer suit on the right occasion – a pool side wedding for example – but never, ever with socks.

-These days you can wear a multitude of sneaker styles with almost anything, but unless you’re confident pushing the fashion envelope, stick to denim and sportswear as foolproof options.
-Whether you’re a dedicated sneaker freak or just like the comfort factor, make sure you always have a decent pair for the gym – New Balance are a good shout.
+These days, you can wear a multitude of sneaker styles with almost anything, but unless you’re confident pushing the fashion envelope, stick to denim and sportswear as foolproof options.
+Whether you’re a dedicated sneaker freak or just like the comfort factor, make sure you always have a decent pair for the gym – New Balance are a good option.
 Proper running shoes give right support in the right places and can help protect the feet and ankles from injury.
-(And don’t worry about Carolyn – she received a diamond ring and 500 Nike shares some years later.)
+(And don’t worry too much about Carolyn – she received a diamond ring and 500